kexiZeroing/kexiZeroing.github.io/src/blog/git.md

 - Method 2: `git reset --hard HEAD~3`, where `HEAD@{1}` is where the branch was just before the reset command.
 Then `git merge --squash HEAD@{1} && git commit`.
 This way you get the commit message prepopulated with every commit message that you're squashing.

 ## `git add -p` is underrated
-Interactively choose hunks of patch between the index and the work tree and add them to the index.
+This is basically "git add partial (or patch)".
+Patch mode allows you to stage parts of a changed file, instead of the entire file.
+This allows you to interactively choose hunks of patch between the index and the work tree and add them to the index.
 This gives the user a chance to review the difference before adding modified contents to the index.
+Read more at https://gist.github.com/mattlewissf/9958704

 ```
 y - stage this hunk